-You will usually experience light or heavy rains, but only in short spurts.
-Overall, India in September is drier and sunnier than the months of July and August and not quite as hot yet as in October as it’s often cloudy.
-North India is generally drier than South India, as Kerala can still receive persistent showers.
+Monsoon starts in India from mid-June and lasts till September.
+You will usually experience light or heavy rainfall, but only in short spurts.
+It is the end of the monsoon season in September in India.
+India in September is drier and sunnier than the months of July and August and not quite as hot yet as in October.
+North India does not see as much rainfall as southern India.
+The states of Goa, Karnataka, Tamil Nadu, and Andhra Pradesh often receive sporadic rainfall, with Kerala receiving persistent showers.

 Here is a detailed overview of what the weather would be like each month in India, in different regions of the country.
 Feel free to explore.